darinz/ML/01_linear_models/01_linear_regression/02_lms_algorithm.md

 3. **Learning rate is crucial**: too small = slow, too large = unstable
 4. **Mini-batch is often the best choice** for most practical problems
 5. **The same principles extend** to more complex models like neural networks

+## From Iterative to Analytical Solutions

+We've now explored how gradient descent provides an iterative approach to finding the optimal parameters $\theta$ that minimize our cost function.
+The LMS algorithm and its variants (batch, stochastic, and mini-batch) give us powerful tools that can handle datasets of any size and adapt to changing data.

+However, there's another approach that's worth understanding: **the normal equations**.
+While gradient descent iteratively approaches the solution, the normal equations provide a **closed-form analytical solution** that gives us the exact optimal parameters in one step.

+This analytical approach has several advantages: no learning rate to tune, guaranteed convergence to the global minimum, and often faster computation for small to medium datasets.
+Understanding both methods gives us a complete picture of how to solve linear regression problems, and helps us choose the right approach for different scenarios.

+In the next section, we'll derive the normal equations and see how they connect to the geometric interpretation of linear regression as finding the best projection of our target vector onto the space spanned by our features.

 ---